AqwamCreates/DataPredict/docs/TermsAndConditions.md

  * Determine the timing and manner of such release.

-* The User is not allowed to remove distributed codes released under the MIT license due to the commercial usage of this Library from the public without the Licensor's permission.
+* User may not remove codes that Licensor has released under MIT pursuant to this Agreement.

 * Failure to comply with these conditions will make the User liable for damages due to non-compliance, and the User must pay monetary compensation.
 No other forms of compensation will be accepted.